paalss/nvim/README.md

 </details>

 <details>
-    <summary>Tmux</summary>
+    <summary>Tmux (for terminal window management)</summary>

-Install it!
+1. Install it

-Then use the config in this repo as your tmux config!
+2. Then use the config in this repo as your tmux config

 ```bash
 cp ~/.config/nvim/.tmux.conf ~/.tmux.conf